farooqashar/user_check/README.md

-# User
+# User Validation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+The frontend is located at https://user-check.vercel.app/.

 ## Development server